-The Otolaryngology—Head and Neck Surgery department at the IU School of Medicine has a long and time-honored tradition of training both medical students pursuing a career in otolaryngology as well as those interested in other fields.
-This has been accomplished largely through direct patient contact experiences in both the clinic and the operating rooms, with a focus on hands-on, experiential learning.
+The Department of Otolaryngology—Head and Neck Surgery at IU School of Medicine has a long and time-honored tradition of training medical students pursuing a career in otolaryngology.
+Students can expect direct patient contact experiences in both the clinic and the operating rooms, with a focus on hands-on, experiential learning.
 Students find that this department places a high value on tailoring its education to the needs of the learner.

 Clinical Clerkship Rotations

 Department of Otolaryngology—Head and Neck Surgery is one of the subspecialties medical students experience as part of their surgical rotation.
-This month-long program allows students to become acquainted with the scope of otolaryngology in both clinic and operating rooms, as the clerkship rotates amongst three different facilities: Riley Hospital for Children at IU Health, IU Health University Hospital and Richard L. Roudebush VA Medical Center.
+This month-long program allows third- and fourth-year medical students to become acquainted with the scope of otolaryngology.
+Students rotate between three different facilities at the school’s Indianapolis campus: Riley Hospital for Children at IU Health, IU Health University Hospital and Richard L. Roudebush VA Medical Center.

-The otolaryngology clerkship experience gives medical students a glimpse into the medical specialty, treating issues related to hearing, sinus disease, skull base tumors, head and neck cancer, facial plastic surgery, trauma, head and neck reconstruction, throat, and voice while handling both medical and surgical management of these problems.
+The otolaryngology clerkship experience gives medical students a glimpse into the medical specialty, treating issues related to hearing, sinus disease, skull base tumors, head and neck cancer, facial plastic surgery, trauma, head and neck reconstruction, and voice disorders.
 Medical students in this rotation have the opportunity to learn basic, procedural skills as well as comprehensive head-and-neck clinical exams and assessments—all the while treating adults and children in both general and ear, nose and throat subspecialty experiences.
 This gives medical students an understanding of how simple illnesses can progress to the subspecialty level.
 At the same time, students work alongside faculty and residents, gaining a better understanding of how each role fits together as part of the medical team.